-The Group acts intending to maximize the amount of votes casted, taking voting decisions finalized to value the companies in which it invests.
+The Group (through its GLEs) acts intending to maximize the amount of votes cast, taking voting decisions finalized to value the companies in which it invests.

-The Group is committed to having a thorough knowledge of the proposed resolutions in order to express an informed vote, aligned with the investment strategy.
+The Group (through its GLEs) is committed to having a thorough knowledge of the proposed resolutions in order to express an informed vote, aligned with the investment strategy.